-A Golden Globe winner as Most Promising Newcomer for her screen debut in Frank Tashlin’s 1959 romantic comedy “Say One For Me”—along with Tuesday Weld, Angie Dickinson and Janet Munro—actress Stella Stevens (b.
+A Golden Globe winner as Most Promising Newcomer for her screen debut in Frank Tashlin’s 1959 romantic comedy “Say One For Me”—along with Tuesday Weld, Angie Dickinson, and Janet Munro—actress Stella Stevens (b.
 1938) has always been one of the screen’s most prominent leading ladies of the 1960s and 1970s.
-With “The Nutty Professor” (1963) as a major highlight of her long career, the 78-year-old blonde kept on acting for many years in supporting roles and various genres, but to this day she’s still best remembered as one of the most delightful comediennes of her heyday.
-Beginning at 20th Century Fox, she soon moved to Paramount to appear in “Li’l Abner” (1959), and where she signed a five-year contract which marked the beginning of her screen career.
+With “The Nutty Professor” (1963) as a major highlight of her long career, the 78-year-old blonde kept on acting for many years in supporting roles and various genres.
+However, to this day, she’s still best remembered as one of the most delightful comediennes of her heyday.
+Beginning at 20th Century Fox, she soon moved to Paramount to appear in “Li’l Abner” (1959), where she signed a five-year contract which marked the beginning of her screen career.

 Ms. Stevens, do you remember the early start of your career in movies?

 I do; the first director I worked with was Frank Tashlin [“Say One For Me”].
 He was a writer-director, and that’s who I liked to work with—a writer-director.
 He was sort of my mentor, and later, he introduced me to Jerry Lewis.
 He and Jerry had done many films together.
 For me, it all started when I did “Li’l Abner” .
 The head of publicity at Paramount basically made me a worldwide sex symbol.
 He had me doing a lot of layouts with photographers—indoors, outdoors, here and there—being seen in different places, going to the best restaurants, meeting with wonderful actors and directors… those were the golden years of Hollywood.
 It was a very exciting time.